0xdeadbeer/monr/README.md

 # License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT license.
 See the `LICENSE` file for more information.